hunterakins/pyat/docs/readme.txt

-The code is all in the pyat subdirectory
+The Python code is all in the pyat subdirectory

 To install: